hindu-comm/mail_stream_advaita-l/2014/04/advaitamate_indriyAN/92__shrImallalitAlAlitaH.md

 > number of people.
 >

-​I'm not interested in independent comments.
+I'm not interested in independent comments.
 They must be related to scriptures.
 And, the person analyzing them should do that according to saMpradAya.
-So, I didn't send translation.​
+So, I didn't send translation.